xoltar/phat/python/README.rst

 ```
 cd $PHAT/python

+ln -s ../include include  # (or copy, we just need $PHAT/include to be in the current folder as well)

-pip install .
+pip install pybind11

+python setup.py install
 ```

-This will install PHAT for whatever Python installation your `pip` executable is associated with.
+This will install PHAT for whatever Python installation your `python` executable is associated with.
-Also note that this will install dependencies (pybind11) as well.
-If you already have pybind11 installed, then `python setup.py install` will most likely work too.
+Please ensure you use the `pip` that comes from the same directory where your `python` executable lives!

-Currently, the PHAT Python bindings are known to work on Mac OS X with Python 3.5.
+Currently, the PHAT Python bindings are known to work on Linux with Python 2.7 and Python 3.5.
 Other configurations are untested but in progress.
 Please let us know if there is a platform you'd like us to support, we will do so if we can.

 Sample usage